RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: RNNFast Architecture

 RNNs are typically fully connected networks requiring all inputs to be delivered to all the neurons in a given layer.
 The high degree of connectivity that has to be supported by the hardware can lead to substantial energy and area overheads when traditional wired interconnects are used.
 To address this challenge we leverage the shifting mechanism of DWM racetracks for communication both within and across tiles.

-Within a tile (Figure \ref{Fig.:tile}), inputs are read sequentially from the tile's input racetrack and broadcast to all LSTM units across a locally-shared bus.
+Within a tile, inputs are read sequentially from the tile's input racetrack and broadcast to all LSTM units across a locally-shared bus.
 Each read is followed by a shift of the input track to align the next input element with the read head.
+Figure \ref{Fig.:tile} (b) illustrates two timesteps in this process.
 In addition to the tile-local broadcast, each input is also sent to the neighboring tile on the left for addition to its input track.
 We call this process "chaining".
 Chains are essentially circular buffers that circulate all inputs to all tiles that are mapped to the same layer of the NN.
 Chains of different lengths can be configured depending on the number of neurons in each layer of the network.
-Racetracks are connected through MUXs (Figure \ref{Fig.:tile}) that enable different chain lengths.
+Racetracks are connected through MUXs (Figure \ref{Fig.:tile} (a)) that enable different chain lengths.
 A variable number of tracks can be included in a chain by simply setting the right most track MUX to 0 and the rest to 1.